GSA/gsa-icam-card-builder/README.md

 To reset the retry counters to the card's max retries for the Global and PIV PINs, enter the PIN for the PIV or Global PIN and click the *PIV PIN* button to toggle between PIV and Global so that it matches the type of PIN you are going to send to the card.
 Then, click *Login*.
 If the PIN and PIN type are correct, the retry counter for that PIN type will be reset.
 Repeat for both PIN types to reset both counters.

-This functionality is designed to streamline Discovery Object testing and replace the JSmartCardBuilder.jar that we documented in the [FRTC 1.3.3 PIN Usage Policy Addendum](https://www.idmanagement.gov/pacs-frtc-v1-3-3-pin-usage-policy-addendum/).
+This functionality is designed to streamline Discovery Object testing and replace the *JSmartCardBuilder* utility that we documented in the [FRTC 1.3.3 PIN Usage Policy Addendum](https://www.idmanagement.gov/pacs-frtc-v1-3-3-pin-usage-policy-addendum/).

 ## Introduction